PapstIO/Papst.EventStore/README.md

 A Sample can be found in the samples directory.

-## Version

-### v3.x

-V3 supports mainly .NET 5.0 and registration of events and event aggregators through reflection

-### v4

-* V4 only supports .NET 6.0

-It introduces the concept of Code Generated registration of events and aggregators by decorating them with the `EventName` attribute.

-It also decouples the auto generated event type descriptor (was basically a description used to revert to a type using `Type.GetType()`) from the concrete implementation.
-This allows to version and migrate events by just adding a different descriptor.

-A sample on how to use the Event Descriptors is found under [Samples](samples/SampleCodeGeneratedEvents/Program.cs).
-The Extension Method `AddCodeGeneratedEvents()` is automatically generated during compilation if the package `Papst.EventStore.CodeGeneration` is added to the Project.

-Migrate v3 events by adding a `EventName` attribute and add the typename as a name: `[Fullename of the type],[assembly name of the type]`.
-For the `MyEventSourcingEvent` in the [Code Generation Sample](samples/SampleCodeGeneratedEvents/Program.cs) it would look like this:

-`SampleCodeGeneratedEvents.MyEventSourcingEvent,SampleCodeGeneratedEvents`

-#### Breaking Change

-V4 removes support for authenticating with shared keys against the cosmos DB.
-The implementation is still there, but changed and marked as obsolete.

-### v5

-* V5 Supports .NET 8.0 and upwards

-It introduces a separation of EventStore and EventStream.
-The EventStore now only offers the possibility to create or retrieve streams.

-#### Breaking Changes

-* The `IEventStore` interface no longer has methods to append to the EventStream
-* The new `IEventStream` needs an index document, which needs to be added to existing event streams.
-See Migration Chapter.
-* The `IEventStreamAggregator` implementation that uses the code generated events has moved to a own package to allow removing active code from the `Papst.EventStore` package.
-* The `EventName` Attribute now uses positional parameters, provided by a constructor.
-* A single EventStream can no longer contain Events for multiple Entities.
-* The `IEventStreamAggregator` now uses `ValueTask` instead of `Task`

-#### Changes

-* Meta Data Properties are now of type `string?` instead of `Guid?` to achieve greater compatability.

-#### Migration

 ## Available EventStore implementations

 The library brings a couple of already implemented EventStore packages: